-THE PRESIDENT: I have the honor to submit to you the Treaty Between the Government of the United States of America and the Government of the Republic of Georgia Concerning the Encouragement and Reciprocal Protection of Investment signed at Washington on March 7, 1994.
-I recommend that this Treaty be transmitted to the Senate for its advice and consent to ratification.
-The bilateral investment treaty (BIT) with Georgia was the eighth such treaty between the United States and a newly independent state of the former Soviet Union.
-The United States had previously concluded BITs with Russia, Armenia, Belarus, Kazakhstan, Kyrgyzstan, Moldova and Ukraine; and has subsequently signed a treaty with Uzbekistan.
+THE PRESIDENT: I have the honor to submit to you the Treaty Between the Government of the United States of America and the Government of the Republic of Trinidad and Tobago Concerning the Encouragement and Reciprocal Protection of Investment, with Protocol, signed at Washington on September 26, 1994.
+I recommend that this Treaty, with Protocol, be transmitted to the Senate for its advice and consent to ratification.

+The bilateral investment treaty (BIT) with Trinidad and Tobago is the third such treaty between the United States and a member of the Caribbean Community (CARICOM).
 The Treaty is based on the view that an open investment policy contributes to economic growth.
-This Treaty will assist the Republic of Georgia in its efforts to develop its economy by creating conditions more favorable for U.S. private investment and thus strengthen the development of its private sector.
-It is U.S. policy, however, to advise potential treaty partners during BIT negotiations that conclusion of such a treaty doe not necessarily result in immediate increases in private U.S. investment flows.
+This Treaty will assist the Republic of Trinidad and Tobago in its efforts to develop its economy by creating conditions more favorable for U.S. private investment and thus strengthen the development of its private sector.
+It is U.S. policy, however, to advise potential treaty partners during BIT negotiations that conclusion of such a treaty does not necessarily result in immediate increases in private U.S. investment flows.

-To date, twenty-one BITs are in force for the United States with Argentina, Bangladesh, Bulgaria, Cameroon, the Congo, the Czech Republic, Egypt, Grenada, Kazakhstan, Kyrgyzstan, Moldova, Morocco, Panama, Poland, Romania, Senegal, Slovakia, Sri Lanka, Tunisia, Turkey, and Zaire.
-In addition to the Treaty with Georgia, the United States has signed, but not yet brought into force, BITs with Albania, Armenia, Belarus, Ecuador, Estonia, Haiti, Jamaica, Latvia, Mongolia, Russia, Trinidad and Tabago, Ukraine, and Uzbekistan.
+To date, twenty-one BITs are in force for the United States-with Argentina, Bangladesh, Bulgaria, Cameroon, the Congo, the Czech Republic, Egypt, Grenada, Kazakhstan, Kyrgyzstan, Moldova, Morocco, Panama, Poland, Romania, Senegal, Slovakia, Sri Lanka, Tunisia, Turkey, and Zaire.
+In addition to the Treaty with Trinidad and Tobago, the United States has signed, but not yet brought into force, BITs with Albania, Armenia, Belarus, Ecuador, Estonia, Georgia, Haiti, Jamaica, Lativa, Mongolia, Russia, Ukraine and Uzbekistan.